$SL_2(\mathbb{C})$-Character Variety of a Hyperbolic Link and Regulator: On a possible unified Volume Conjecture for both knots and links

-\begin{remark} The above $U(\gamma(1))$ in (\ref{scs}) is different from the usual Chern-Simons invariant for a $3$-dimensional manifold.
+\begin{remark} For $p\ne t_0$, $\displaystyle{\frac{1}{4\pi^2}U(p)}$ is different from the usual Chern-Simons invariant for a $3$-dimensional manifold.
 The latter comes from the transgressive $3$-form of the second Chern class of the $3$-dimensional manifold. \end{remark}